gajos112/BatteryLevel-Timeliner/README.md

 # BatteryPower-Timeliner

-BatteryPower Timeliner was designed and created for all DFIR analysts who want to use SRUM database to discover what was the battery level at the time of infection.
-There are few tools, that can extract that information from SRUDB.DAT, but in my opinion analysts do not understand what information are avaialbe in other tables than d {973F5D5C-1D90-4944-BE8E-24B94231A174} (network connections) and how that information can help during the investigation.
+BatteryPower Timeliner was designed and created for all DFIR analysts who want to use SRUM database to find out what was the battery level at the time of infection.
+There are few tools that can extract that information from SRUDB.DAT, but in my opinion analysts do not understand what information are avaialbe in other tables than {973F5D5C-1D90-4944-BE8E-24B94231A174} (a very popular table, that stores information about network connections) and how that information can help during the investigation.

 BatteryPower - Timeliner does two things: